jax-ml/jax/jax/experimental/jax2tf/README.md

 ```

 Yet another unsupported situation is when the TF function
-is compileable but with dynamic output shapes:
+is compilable but with dynamic output shapes:

 ```python
 def f_tf_dynamic_shape(x):